Cabinet Gregory

 The fixed levy is avoided if:

-- all the relevant trust assets are included in the ISF declaration(s) of the settlor and/or beneficiary
+- all the relevant trust assets are included in the Wealth tax (IFI) declaration(s) of the settlor and/or beneficiary

 French gift and inheritance taxes arise on the death of the settlor if